Arnab1998-cyber/Monitoring-system/Readme.md

 ### Take image through webcam (by default this application takes 50 images of you)
 ![Take image](take_image.png)

-### Train Model (system collect face embeddings of all persons, present in your data directory)
+### Train Model (system collects face embeddings of all persons, present in your data directory)
 ![Train Model](collection_embeddings.png)

 ### Prediction or Monitor (In prediction, system only recognize you.
 In Monitor, it recognize you and monitor you